 It may seem like a daunting task to make it, as you need to get the right shape of the Murukku and then deep-fry them.
-So for the longest time, I avoided it and only made it when someone experienced was around to supervise making or help.
+So for the longest time, I avoided it and only made it when someone with experience was around to supervise or help.

 However, once I tried it by myself, I found it simple to make.
 All you need is some patience, as the process of shaping and frying is a little time-consuming.
 The recipe that I am sharing today is one such no-fail recipe.